Reading Time: 4 minutes

 Google For Jobs, at this time, seems to favor the third party websites (Simply Hired, Linkedin, Glassdoor, Indeed, and the many others out there).
 However, we have seen the occasional direct link to a company’s direct careers portal.

 For the former, Google seems to have already figured out how to read and extract the information from the third party sites.
 For the latter, you will need to add job listing structured data to your careers page.
 The structured data allows Google to pull in specific fields, such as the job category, location, company, salary, and more (more on this below).
 Unfortunately, this seems to be where Google For Jobs is still maturing.
 For this post, we tried to get our own Greenlane career page to rank in Google For Jobs, to no avail.

 It seems to be a product Google is still focused on.
 In the Google Search Console, you will be able to see the number of clicks, CTR, and position for your job postings.
 So that’s a sign that this isn’t an experimental product.

-Here are just some of the ways you can increase your job post’s Google ranking
+Here are just some of the ways you can increase your rankings in Google for Jobs

 - Get detailed when describing skills, responsibilities, and qualifications: People will often quickly skim through a job search when looking for openings.
 This means your job description needs to be sharp, concise and well executed.
 But when you create your listing for, say, a Social Media Manager, Google is going to expect to see words in your job listing that show up in other Social Media Manager listings.
 Because Google has examined millions of other Social Media Manager job listings, they’ve picked up on a semantic connection between words like “social” and “ads.”
 When connecting words like these are found together, they provide more context for Google.
 Search algorithms then, having a greater knowledge of a listing, can rank it higher for relevant words.
 Google considers the semantic relation between words and keyword density to determine relevance for their main search engine; so it’s likely this is a factor here.